Marisaslov/Touhou-Rng/README.md

-# a python program that displays reimu marisa or sanae randomly
+# A python program that displays Reimu Marisa or Sanae randomly
 * YOU WILL NEED PILLOW FOR RNG2